The Burnaby Artisan Farmers Market takes place in the parking lot at Burnaby City Hall not far from Deer Lake Park on Saturdays.

 About the Burnaby Farmers Market

-The Burnaby Farmers’ Market is a medium to large-sized market with 40 to 50 vendors each week.
+The Burnaby Farmers’ Market is a medium to large-sized market with 40 to 50 vendors each week in summer, but fewer in the winter.
 It’s not as busy as some of the Lower Mainland’s other main markets though, so parking is relatively convenient and there aren’t normally big crowds.

 Vendors at the Burnaby market include the usual selection of local farmers with their fresh fruits and vegetables produce, small craft-brewed distillers, artisans, artists, bakers, and makers of homemade goods and preserves.
 There is also usually some form of live entertainment.